mchill/home/README.md

 Persistent storage is split into two volumes.

 * server - Application configuration and state.
-Uses an OpenEBS Jiva volume replicated across all my nodes.
+Uses a GlusterFS volume replicated across all my nodes.
 * media - Larger long-term media storage.
 Mounted from my NAS as an NFS volume.

 ### Sealed Secrets